Advocacy journalism: United States

-Nineteenth-century American newspapers were often partisan, publishing content that conveyed the opinions of journalists and editors alike.
+19th century American newspapers were often partisan, publishing content that conveyed the opinions of journalists and editors alike.
 These papers were often used to promote political ideologies and were partisan to certain parties or groups.

 The Crisis, the official magazine of the NAACP, was founded in 1910.
 It described itself as inheriting the tradition of advocacy journalism from Freedom's Journal, which began in 1827 as "the first African-American owned and operated newspaper published in the United States".

 The Suffragist newspaper, founded in 1913 by the Congressional Union for Woman Suffrage, promoted the agenda of the National Woman's Party and was considered the only female political newspaper at the time.

 Muckrakers are often claimed as the professional ancestors of modern advocacy journalists; for example: Ida M. Tarbell, Ida B. Wells, Nellie Bly, Lincoln Steffens, Upton Sinclair, George Seldes, and I.F.
 Stone.

 20th and 21st century advocacy journalists include: